Luckfort/CD/README.md

 # Exploring Concept Depth: How Large Language Models Acquire Knowledge at Different Layers?

-This repository presents implementation of our work.
+This repository presents the implementation of our work.
 We introduce **Concept Depth🔍** to measure where a concept is learned by LLMs with different sizes.

 Paper Link: https://arxiv.org/abs/2404.07066

 <div align=center><img src="pic/Figure1.png" width="100%" height="100%" /></div>

-This novel concept is used for analyze the comprehension ability of Large Language Model (LLMs), as well as the difficulty of a concept's understanding.
-We use probing techniques🔍 on each layer's parameters to detect the layer accuracy, F1-score, and AUC of classification task.
+This novel concept is used to analyze the comprehension ability of Large Language Models (LLM) and the difficulty of a concept's understanding.
+We use probing techniques🔍 on each layer's embedding to detect the layer accuracy, F1-score, and AUC of the classification task.

 ## Key Discoveries💡